Black Death in England: Medical practice

-Various methods were used including sweating, bloodletting, forced vomiting and urinating to treat patients infected with the plague.
-Several symptoms of the illness included blotches, hardening of the glands under the groin and underarms, and dementia.
-Within the initial phase of the disease, bloodletting was performed on the same side of where the physical manifestations of the buboes or risings appeared.
+Various methods of treatment were used, including sweating, bloodletting, and forced vomiting and urinating.
+Symptoms of the illness included blotches, hardening of the glands under the groin and underarms, and dementia.
+During the initial phase of the disease, bloodletting was performed on the same side where the physical manifestations of the buboes or risings appeared.
 For instance, if a rising appeared on the right side of the groin the physician would bleed a vein in the ankle on the same side.
-In the case of sweating, it was achieved with such medicines as Mithridate, Venice-Treacle, Matthiolus, Bezoar-Water, Serpentary Roots and Electuarium de Ovo.
+To provoke sweating, medicines such as Mithridate, Venice-Treacle, Matthiolus, Bezoar-Water, Serpentary Roots and Electuarium de Ovo were used.
 Sweating was used when measures were desperate; if a patient had tokens, a severe version of risings, the physician would wrap the naked patient in a blanket drenched in cold water.
-This measure was only performed while the patient still had natural heat in his system.
+This was only done while the patient still had natural heat in his system.
 The desired effect was to make the patient sweat violently and thus purge all corruption from the blood which was caused by the disease.